Tyrol: Sports events

-In Tyrol, the Olympic Winter Games have been organized three times so far.
-In 1964 and 1976 they were held in Innsbruck and 1956 in Cortina.
+In Tyrol, the Olympic Winter Games have been organized four times so far.
+In 1964 and 1976 they were held in Innsbruck and Cortina in 1956 and 2026 (alongside Milan).

 Most of the big annual sporting events in Tyrol take place in winter.
 The Alpine Skiing World Cup is held in Kitzbühel, Val Gardena, Cortina and Madonna di Campiglio.
 These races are classics in the Ski World Cup and have a long tradition.

 A famous biathlon location is in Antholz.
 There were often held the Biathlon World Championships.
 Several Nordic Combined World Championships were organized in Val di Fiemme.
 Part of the Four Hills Tournament is the Bergisel Ski Jump in Innsbruck.
 A stage of the Tour de Ski is also located in Toblach.

 Some summer sports events are also held in Tyrol.
 The Tour of the Alps take place every year in Tyrol.
 The tour was launched by the Euroregion Tyrol-South Tyrol-Trentino.
 It is the successor of the Giro del Trentino, which has been around for over 40 years.
 In 2017, the UCI Downhill World Championships took place in Val di Sole, near Trento.
 The BOclassic in Bolzano takes place on New Year's Eve and is one of the best occupied New Year's Eve races in the world.
 Every year, an ATP World Series tennis tournament is organized in Kitzbühel.